 The CIHLC project was a consortium of the five partner Canadian universities (University of British Columbia, University of Toronto, the Northern School of Medicine, Queen’s University and Université Laval).
 The CIHLC project was funded by the Ontario Ministry of Health and Long Term Care and by individual contributions of the partner Universities.
 It was also sponsored by the Institute of Medicine in Washington, D.C.

-The University Health Network in collaboration with the University of Toronto, Centre for Interprofessional Education was pleased to widen the CCL program to an international audience in 2015.
+The University Health Network in collaboration with the University of Toronto, Centre for Advancing Collaborative Healthcare & Education was pleased to widen the CCL program to an international audience in 2015.